niivue/niivue/docs/development-notes/colormaps.md

 The NiiVue colormaps described above are ideal for continuous images, but are not appropriate for indexed images such as atlases that have discrete tissues.
 The function `setColormapLabel()` allows you to override the previously described continuous colormap with a custom discrete colormap.

 Consider an MRI scan that has been segmented with [FSL FIRST](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIRST).
 This can generate a volume where there are discrete tissues that we will want to map to specific colors and label with names.
 In this case, the segmented image may have the intensities 0 for Air, 1 for water, 2 for gray matter and 3 for white matter.
-This [labelled live demo](https://niivue.github.io/niivue/features/segment.html) uses this colormap:
+This [labeled live demo](https://niivue.github.io/niivue/features/segment.html) uses this colormap:

 ```
 let cmap = {